Symmetrization Weighted Binary Cross-Entropy: Modeling Perceptual Asymmetry for Human-Consistent Neural Edge Detection: Methodology

 \section{Methodology}

+In practical applications, intelligent systems are expected to behave in a human-like manner.
+Unlike numerical optimization, improving perceptual quality is inherently more challenging, as it lacks an explicit quantitative definition and often depends on heuristic evaluation.
+Therefore, developing methods that enhance perceptual quality without compromising quantitative accuracy is of both theoretical and practical significance.

-We propose a new loss function, Symmetrization Weighted Binary Cross-Entropy (SWBCE), designed to better align with the perceptual and decision-theoretic characteristics of edge detection (ED).
-We begin by identifying limitations in the standard Weighted Binary Cross-Entropy (WBCE), then discuss the motivation rooted in human annotation behavior, and finally derive the proposed formulation.
+In this section, we introduce the Symmetrization Weighted Binary Cross-Entropy (SWBCE) loss, designed to align learning objectives with human perceptual and decision-theoretic characteristics, thereby improving both numerical accuracy and perceptual fidelity in edge detection.
+We first analyze the limitations of the standard WBCE, then discuss the perceptual motivation inspired by human annotation behavior, and finally derive the proposed formulation.